 Understanding Audiences Workshops

-Understanding Audiences will be presented by Max von Balgooy, president of Engaging Places, a design and strategy firm that connects people and historic places.
+Understanding Audiences will be presented by Max von Balgooy, president of Engaging Places is president of Engaging Places LLC, a design and strategy firm that connects people and historic places.
 He has designed, implemented, evaluated, or consulted on a wide range of projects related to business strategy, historical interpretation, and collections management to museums, historic sites, government agencies, and cultural institutions, including Drayton Hall, Indiana Landmarks, James Madison’s Montpelier, and the Arroyo Seco Parkway National Scenic Byway.
 He is a Council member of the American Association for State and Local History and an adjunct professor at George Washington University, and received his degrees in history from Pomona College and the University of Delaware (Hagley Fellow).

 In his recent History News article, “Turning Points: Ordinary People, Extraordinary Change” Balgooy writes that the 2008 economic downturn has threatened cultural institutions, but the issue extends beyond the economy.
 Surveys over the past thirty years by the National Endowment for the Arts indicate that attendance rates have dropped from 37% in 1982 to 25% in 2008.